|Years||1952 International Women’s Regatta (8o 1st)

 Aged about 16, she started rowing in a tub four and later her uncle got her out in a dinghy.
 “I liked sculling, being on my own,” she remembers.

-In June 1951 she won Novice Sculls at Weybridge Ladies Regatta, in which there were four rounds, and also Senior Fours, which was fortunately a straight final, on the same day.
+In June 1951 she won Novice Sculls at Weybridge Ladies Regatta, in which there were four rounds, and on the same day also won Senior Fours, which was fortunately a straight final.

 The club’s limited number of boats dictated what they trained and raced in.
 “We started out with the four because that was all there was,” she explains.
 They then got quad riggers for the four, but were still constrained by it being the same boat.
-Even once they got an eight and the club had attracted a more members they only had the one cox, “So we always did eights.
+Even once they got an eight and the club had attracted more members, they only had the one cox, “So we always did eights.
 All the time.
-We did very good in eights in the end!”
+We were very good in eights in the end!,” she laughs.

-Barbara was then in the hard-training Stuart ladies coxed four that won a bronze medal at the first official Women’s European Rowing Championships in Amsterdam again in 1954, and she also represented GB in 1957 although her crew that year was less strong, the competition was better, and they didn’t medal.
-She was also the reserve for the quad in 1960.
+Barbara also represented GB in 1957 although her four that year was less strong, the competition was better, and they didn’t medal.
+She was the reserve for the quad in 1960.

-Full accounts of Barbara’s international years can be found here:
+Full accounts of Barbara’s international years (including details of their 1954 land training) can be found here:

 WARA Head of the River Race (that became the WEHORR)